Language Reference

 E005); user instances may not shadow primitive type names (E006). - The induced signal graph must be acyclic (

 E008).
-See §5 for the rolewireplays in cycle detection.
+See §5 for the rolewireplays in cycle detection. - Connection widths must agree on both ends.
+A connection from a width-4

 5. Wires